cfengine/documentation/reference/promise-types/packages.markdown

 **Patching**

-Some package systems also support the idea of \`patches'.
+Some package systems also support the idea of 'patches'.
 These might be formally different objects to packages.
 A patch might contain material for several packages and be numbered differently.
 When you select patching-policy the package name (promiser) can be a regular expression